slingr-stack/slingr-docs/content/en/platform-ref/slingr-dev-portal/managing-apps.md

 - **`Custom domain`**: By default, your app will be available at **`<appname>.slingrs.io`**; however, you can use your domain as well, for example, **`myapp.com`**.
 To do that, you need to own the domain and have a valid SSL certificate.
 Just click on **`Set your domain`**, and you will be asked to enter the domain and SSL certificate information.
+Upon creation you will be provided with an external IP to be configured on your domain provider.

 There are a few cases that need changes in settings that deserve more attention: